saptarshibasu/azure-study/README.md

   * either, a point in time restore is done from a backup
   * or, if a replication is already setup, a failover to the secondary can be done.
 The primary will then become the read-only secondary
-* Auto-failover group can be created to do auto failover to secondary DB when the primary DB fails Recovery method	| RTO	| RPO
+* Auto-failover group can be created to do auto failover to secondary DB when the primary DB fails

+Recovery method	| RTO	| RPO
 --------------- | --- | ---
 Geo-restore from geo-replicated backups	| 12 h | 1 h
 Auto-failover groups | 1 h | 5 s
 Manual database failover | 30 s | 5 s

+* Databases in an elastic pool are on a single server.
+A DB can move to a different pool, if the pool is on the same server as the DB
+* Automated Backup v2 automatically configures Managed Backup to Microsoft Azure for all existing and new databases on an Azure VM running SQL Server 2016 or later Standard, Enterprise, or Developer editions.
+This enables you to configure regular database backups that utilize durable **Azure blob storage**
+* In a failover group,
+  * the secondary server must be in a different region than the primary region
+  * if a single DB is added to a primary server, a secondary DB will be automatically created in the secondary server
+  * If a DB pool is added to the primary server, a pool with the same name has to be present in the secondary region and the DBs will be created automartically in the secondary server
+  * If a secondary DB is already present in the secondary server, that geo-replication link is inherited by the group

 ## Azure Cosmos DB